Nilüfer Hatun

-Nilüfer Hatun (نیلوفر خاتون, called also Lülüfer Hatun or Ülüfer Hatun, died c.1363), was a concubine of Orhan, the second Ottoman sultan, and the mother of Murad I, Orhan's successor.
-She was the first slave of Christian origin to become the mother of an Ottoman Sultan.
+Nilüfer Hatun (نیلوفر خاتون, called also Lülüfer Hatun or Ülüfer Hatun, died c.
+1363 or c.
+1380), was a consort of Orhan, the second Ottoman sultan, and the mother of Murad I, Orhan's successor.

 Biography

 Nilüfer Hatun was an enslaved concubine of Greek origins, who entered Orhan's harem in 1325, where she was converted to Islam and given the name Nilüfer.
 The following year, she bore Orhan a son, the future Murad I. After 1331, she was transferred to Iznik together with her son.

-In March 1362, Orhan died and was succeeded as sultan by Nilüfer's son, Murad I. Nilüfer, thus, became the first woman of Christian slave origins to be the mother of an Ottoman sultan and the first Valide Hatun of the Ottoman Empire.
+In March 1362, Orhan died and was succeeded as sultan by Nilüfer's son, Murad.
+Nilüfer, thus, became the first woman of Christian slave origins to be mother of an Ottoman Sultan and the first Valide Hatun of the Ottoman Empire.

-During her lifetime, Nilüfer commissioned the construction of an imaret, an hammam, a caravanserai and eighteen other buildings for various uses, especially charitable.
+Nilüfer commissioned the construction of an imaret, an hammam, a caravanserai and eighteen other buildings for various uses, especially charitable.

-The date of Nilüfer's death is not known with certainty and is variously estimated between 1363 and 1383.
-She died in Bursa and was buried in the same city, in the Orhan's türbe.
+The date of her death is not known with certainty and is variously estimated between 1363 and 1383.
+She died in Bursa and was buried in the same city, in Orhan's türbe.

 In 1388, Murad I commissioned the construction of the Nilüfer Hatun Imaret, at Iznik, dedicated to his mother's memory and financed by her waqf inheritance.
 Originally a convent for dervishes, it was restored in 1950 and opened to the public in 1960 as the Iznik Museum.

 Issue

-By Orhan, Nilüfer had a son:
+By Orhan, Nilüfer had one son: